hobuinc/greyhound/doc/clientDevelopment.rst

 Using Greyhound
 -------------------------------------------------------------------------------

-Greyhound's provides a simple HTTP and `WebSocket`_ interface to request information and data from remote point cloud resources.
+Greyhound's provides a simple HTTP interface to request information and data from remote point cloud resources.

 .. _`WebSocket`: http://en.wikipedia.org/wiki/WebSocket